akashi7/pisuals/README.md

 # Installation

 1. clone this repository
-2. Ensure you have Node.js version 20 or higher installed
+2. Ensure you have Node.js version 20
 3. Navigate to the cloned repository directory
 4. Install all dependencies with the command: `npm i ` or `npm install`
 5. Once dependencies installation completed , start the development server with the command: `npm run dev`